Internships at LEAP

 • Ability to follow directions and work thoroughly and efficiently

-• Strong attention to detail and well organized
+• Strong attention to detail and and organized work style

 • Strong communication and customer service skills